neontribe/www/CONTRIBUTING.md

 ## Review process

-2 or more peers need to approve the commit, when reviewing check the code for errors and check that it achieves the definition of done for the ticket
+Two or more peers need to approve the commit, when reviewing check the code for errors and check that it achieves the definition of done for the ticket

 ## Testing